yunfan/punyforth/README.md

   ['] div catch
     case
       EZERODIV of
-        print: '/ by zero'                   \ print exception in case of zero division 2drop                                \ drop q d
+        println: '/ by zero'                   \ print exception in case of zero division 2drop                                \ drop q d
       endof
       throw                                  \ rethrow if it wasn't EZERODIV, or there was no exception (code=0)